rxgq/kite/README.md

 <br>

-Variables can be assigned as `undefined` to specify that a variable has not been fully initialised.
+Variables can be assigned as `undef` to specify that a variable has not been fully initialised.
 ```
-mut x = undefined;
+mut x = undef;
 ```

-Note that variables declared with `let` cannot be initiated with `undefined` as they are constant.
+Note that variables declared with `let` cannot be initiated with `undef` as they are constant.

 ```
-let x = undefined;    // invalid
+let x = undef;    // invalid
 ```